ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-9-1.md

-Chapter: Using Strategic Planning for Personal Development
+Using Strategic Planning for Personal Development
 ==========================================================

 In this chapter, we explore the application of strategic planning principles to personal development.
 Strategic planning is typically associated with organizations, but its concepts and methodologies can be effectively applied to individual growth and achievement.
 By adopting a strategic approach, individuals can gain clarity, set meaningful goals, and take deliberate actions to enhance their personal and professional lives.